Comanche (horse): Biography

 On June 25, 1876, Captain Keogh rode Comanche at the Battle of the Little Bighorn, led by Lt.
 Col. George Armstrong Custer.
 The battle was notable as their entire detachment was killed.
 US soldiers found Comanche, badly wounded, two days after the battle.
 After being transported to Fort Lincoln, he was slowly nursed back to health.
 After a lengthy convalescence, Comanche was retired.
 In April 1878, Colonel Samuel D. Sturgis issued the following order:

 The ceremonial order inspired a reporter for the Bismarck Tribune to go to Fort Abraham Lincoln to interview Comanche.
 He "asked the usual questions which his subject acknowledged with a toss of his head, a stamp of his foot and a flourish of his beautiful tail."

 His official keeper, the farrier John Rivers of Company I, Keogh's old troop, saved "Comanche's reputation" by answering more fully.
 Here is the gist of what the reporter learned (Bismarck Tribune, May 10, 1878): Comanche was a veteran, 21 years old, and had been with the 7th Cavalry since its Organization in '66....
 He was found by Sergeant [Milton J.] DeLacey [Co.
 I] in a ravine where he had crawled, there to die and feed the Crows.
 He was raised up and tenderly cared for.
 His wounds were serious, but not necessarily fatal if properly looked after...He carries seven scars from as many bullet wounds.
 There are four back of the foreshoulder, one through a hoof, and one on either hind leg.
 On the Custer battlefield (actually Fort Abraham Lincoln) three of the balls were extracted from his body and the last one was not taken out until April '77…Comanche is not a great horse, physically talking; he is of medium size, neatly put up, but quite noble looking.
 He is very gentle.
 His color is 'claybank' He would make a handsome carriage horse...

-In June 1879, Comanche was brought to Fort Meade by the Seventh Regiment, where he was kept like a prince until 1887.
-He was taken to Fort Riley, Kansas.
+In June 1879, Comanche was brought to Fort Meade by the Seventh Regiment, where he was kept like a prince until 1887, when he was taken to Fort Riley, Kansas.
 As an honor, he was made "Second Commanding Officer" of the 7th Cavalry.
 At Fort Riley, he became something of a pet, occasionally leading parades and indulging in a fondness for beer.

 Comanche died of colic on November 7, 1891, believed to be 29 years old at the time.
 He is one of only four horses in United States history to be given a military funeral with full military honors, the others were Black Jack, Sergeant Reckless and Chief.
 His remains were not buried but instead were sent to the University of Kansas and preserved, where the taxidermy mount can still be seen today in the university's Natural History Museum.
 Comanche was restored by museum conservator Terry Brown in 2005.